ChamathKB/Searcher/README.md

 # Searcher

-Neural search and text search with Qdrant vectorDB, sentence-transformers embedding models, and FastAPI.
+Neural search and text as well as hybrid search with Qdrant vectorDB, sentence-transformers embedding models, cross-encoder models, and FastAPI.

-The demo is based on the vector search engine Qdrant and [demo app](https://github.com/qdrant/qdrant_demo).
+The demo is based on the vector search engine Qdrant and [demo app](https://github.com/qdrant/qdrant_demo) but offers a more tailored implementation for hybrid search.

 ## Requirements
 python: